-So, as a parent, you might be wondering what the heck you CAN do to help prevent the risk of infection due to the Covid-19… Again, there’s no one magic solution to prevent it, however most experts would agree (and this is no surprise) that it’s key to practice proper hygiene, stay active, and simply focus on general healthy habits, including good nutrition.
+As a parent, you might be wondering what the heck you CAN do to help prevent the risk of infection.
+Again, there’s no one magic solution to prevent it, however most experts would agree (and this is no surprise) that it’s key to:

 Make sure that you and your children are washing your hands often, doing some daily physical activity, getting outside for some fresh air and eating balanced, healthy meals and snacks.

-1. Load up on brightly coloured fruits and veggies at meals and snacks:
+1. Eat lots of colorful fruits and veggies at meals and snacks

 Here are a few of my kids favourite recipes containing these foods:

 You’ve likely heard that the beneficial bacteria (probiotics) found in yogurt helps to maintain a healthy digestive tract, right?

 Well, there has been some research (although weak and inconclusive), showing that those same probiotics (namely Lactobacillus and Bifidobacterium probiotic strains) may help to shorten the duration of upper respiratory tract infections.
 Now, I would caution you not to believe that eating yogurt or drinking kefir will prevent infection—that’s simple not true—but serving these foods does provide some health benefits, not only from the probiotics they contain, but also from some key nutrients such as protein and calcium.